-The movie is loosely based on the Robert Sheckley novel The Game of X but where the book dealt with a jobless American in Europe, being recruited by British intelligence to help catch a spy, the movie Condorman was about an American comic book writer and illustrator Woodrow “Woody” Wilkins (Michael Crawford).
+The movie is loosely based on the Robert Sheckley novel The Game of X but where the book dealt with a jobless American in Europe, being recruited by British intelligence to help catch a spy, the movie Condorman was about an American comic book writer and illustrator named Woodrow “Woody” Wilkins (Michael Crawford).
 Wilkins is asked by his best friend and C.I.A. agent Harry Oslo (James Hampton) to participate in a civilian document swap with a Russian agent in Istanbul.
-The Russian agent, code-named “The Bear,” is the beautiful Natalia Rambova (Barbara Carrera) who captivates Woody so much that he lies to her and says that he’s not in fact a civilian, but is really a super-agent who goes by the code-name Condorman.
-She is at first skeptical of this until she watches him take out several Turkish thugs, but of course it’s his natural clumsiness and pure dumb luck that allows him to survive the encounter, not any CIA or MI6 training.
+The Russian agent, code-named “The Bear,” is the beautiful Natalia Rambova (Barbara Carrera) who captivates Woody so much that he lies to her and says that he’s not, in fact, a civilian, but is really a super-agent who goes by the code-name Condorman.
+She is at first skeptical of this until she watches him take out several Turkish thugs, of course, it’s his natural clumsiness and pure dumb luck that allows him to survive the encounter, not any CIA or MI6 training.

 • When Woody takes his first flight off the Eiffel Tower he makes the classic Goofy yell of “Ya-hoo-hoo-hoo-hooey!”
 Was this in case we forgot we were watching a Disney flick?

 • Harry makes a nice Three Days of the Condor joke, thus providing the only laugh during my viewing of this film.

 • After each failure, Morovich reports back to Krokov in person, but with all that travelling back and forth shouldn’t that have given Woody and Natalia time to reach safety?